About Raising Funds On HMx

 We charge a $500 fee to design and build your offering page, train you and your team to use HMx Invest, share marketing and PR best practices, and support you during and after your offering.

-Additionally, HMx charges 6% of your total raise if (and only if) it is successful in reaching the target amount by the offering deadline.
+Additionally, HMx charges a fee from the total raise if (and only if) it is successful in reaching the target amount by the offering deadline.
+For Reg D, HMx charges set tiered fees.
+For Reg CF, the fee is 6% of the total raise.

 Our team of hospitality industry veterans maintains a holistic vetting process to exclusively choose Issuers we believe will run successful fundraising offerings, will contribute to our community, and show potential for growth.